steamclock/steamclog-swift/README.md

 Default value is `steamclog`.
 The internal identifier used by XGCLogger.
 For disk logging, this is the log file's filename.

+### autoRotateConfig: AutoRotateConfig
+By default, logs will rotate every 10 minutes, and store 10 archived log files.
+`AutoRotateConfig` allows customization for the auto-rotating behaviour.

+`AutoRotateConfig` has the following fields:
+**fileRotationTime: TimeInterval**: The number of seconds before the log file is rotated and archived.

 ## Usage

 From there, you can use `clog` anywhere in your application with the following levels.
 Note that availability of these logs will depend on your Configuration's `logLevel`.